sj114/sdc-p4/README.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The `detect_edges` function in pipeline.py converts the input BGR image to HLS color space.
+The `detect_edges()` function (~lines 136-169) in `pipeline.py` converts the input BGR image to HLS color space.
 The L and S channels are extracted since they contain the most relevant lighting and saturation features that aid in line/edge detection.

 The Sobel function is used to compute the gradient of the image in the x and y directions and they are then thresholded and re-stacked to create a binary image.